house-of-abbey/GarminThermoNest/doc/index.md

 # GarminThermoNest

+**Please Note!
+Nest in no way endorses this application.
+They are probably blissfully unaware of it.** The application will only work with Nest thermostats, not Hive ones.

 ## Operation

 An application for Garmin IQ watches that allows you to control your Nest thermostat.
 This application requires a touch sensitive screen to operate the application.
 It has been design for the Venu 2 watch and those with a similar screen size.